 - The fact that Proteaceae tend to prefer growing in sandy soils makes it very important to implement good mulching practices.
-This is because the sandy soils in winter rainfall areas tend to become extremely hot and dry in summer months.
+This is because the sandy soils in winter rainfall areas tend to become extremely hot and dry in the summer months.

-- If you are experiencing weeds, rather do not tug the weed out, which could disturb the plants roots, but cut it down to below root level to cause minimal disturbance.
+- If you are experiencing weeds, rather do not tug the weed out, which could disturb the plant’s roots, but cut it down to below root level to cause minimal disturbance.

 - Typical mulches used for these plants are wood chips, bark nuggets, gravel and crushed rock.
 You can also mulch using pruned and cut-up material from Proteaceae.
 Remember that mulches should not touch the base of the plant.

-- If you feel like your plants do need some feeding, keep in mind that they do not tolerate phosphorus (due to the fact that they will increase the PH) and nitrogen.
+- If you feel your plants need some feeding, keep in mind that they do not tolerate phosphorus (due to the fact that they will increase the PH) and nitrogen.
 This rules out, therefore, the use of chemical fertilisers.

 - The most common deficiency experienced by Proteaceae is an iron deficiency.
 This deficiency crops up if the PH of the soil is higher than 6.5 (alkaline soils).
 This is quite common in clay soils.
 The most obvious sign or symptom of an iron deficiency is Chlorosis.
-This is where the leaves go yellow and the veins stay green.
+This is where the leaves go yellow, and the veins stay green.
 The solution to this problem is to apply either Iron sulphate (5ml per 1L water) or Iron chelate (5ml per 1L water), which is applied over 1m2.

 - Pruning of Proteaceae is extremely important to extend the life of these plants and also to maintain a good shape.

-- There are two forms of pruning, namely thinning-out and heading back.
+- There are two forms of pruning, namely, thinning out and heading back.
 Thinning out is the removal of excess, diseased or dead branches at the base of the plant.
 Heading back is the removal of branches at any point above the base of the plant.
 This is especially important with branches that have already flowered.

 Remember to be on the safe side before purchasing a Proteaceae plant.
 Research it and make sure it will be the right fit for your garden and climatic conditions.
 If the rainy days do come, don’t be shy to rush off to your local retailer and find a Proteaceae gem for your garden.
-This is the perfect season for fynbos-planting in the Western Cape!
+This is the perfect season for fynbos planting in the Western Cape!